nwtgck/hidden-files-accessor-ruby/README.md

 Creating symbolic files to hidden files

+## Feature

+* Written in Ruby
+* Use only standard library
+* Safe generation (checking before generating)

 ## How to use

-### Generate symbolic files to hiddens
+### Generate symbolic files to corresponding hidden files

-The following code generate some symbolic files under `$HOME/hidden-access`.
+The following code generates some symbolic files under `$HOME/hidden-access`.

 ```sh
 $ ruby main.rb --generate $HOME
 ```
 You can change `$HOME` to any directory path.

-You can alos use `-g`, which is short for `--ganerate`
+You can also use `-g`, which is short for `--ganerate`

 ### Only check